|Remove||Item||Quantity × Price|

 My commitment is to continue to employ traditional saddlery skills in the development of contemporary design, using saddle stitch and other hand stitching techniques, keeping heritage craft skills alive and well.

-Currently I make all my pieces in my attic workshop at my home in Frome, Somerset.
-I enjoy meeting my customers at various independent markets and am regularly in attendance at the brilliant monthly Frome Independent Market.
+My Studio shop is based at the Black Swan Arts centre in Frome, Somerset.
+I enjoy meeting my customers here and at various independent markets and am regularly in attendance at the monthly Frome Independent Market.
 As well as producing a small line of stock items I regularly take commissions and am a maker in residence at the Malt House Collective in Stroud, Gloucestershire.